alphagov/govuk-developer-docs/source/manual/clone-mysql-slave.html.md

 section: Databases
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2020-02-11
+last_reviewed_on: 2020-08-14
 review_in: 6 months
 ---

 > **Note**
 >
 > This process is only applicable to Carrenza environments.
+As such it should
+> be removed when the migration to AWS is fully completed.

 This tutorial documents the process behind adding a new slave to a MySQL environment where an existing slave may or may not already exist.
 The process involves cloning data from an existing replication slave on to a new slave, thus keeping the replication configuration intact.